Riya922003/hospital-management/readme.md

 # Hospital Management Website

-Welcome to our Hospital Management Website!
+Welcome to our Mdedicure Website!
 This project is a responsive front-end template designed to provide an intuitive and user-friendly experience for managing hospital-related activities.
 Below is an overview of the different sections of the website and what they offer.

 ## Sections